chrisbpawsey/hpc-intro/_episodes/060-resources.md

 details of your jobs (queued and running), use `qstat -u yourUsernname` and to list the details of all jobs in the queue use `qstat -a`.

+## Benchmarking

+The process above is used so that you have a good handle on the resources you need to request for your jobs and corresponds to the absolute minimum amount of *benchmarking* a user on a shared HPC system will need to do.
+However, you will often want to do more than this minimum amount of benchmarking and we will discuss how to approach this in one of the later episodes in this lesson.